AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     end Default;

-We declare the scenario variable ``Mode`` and use it to add the path to the subdirectory containing the ``config.ads`` file in the ``Source_Dirs`` specification.
-The expression ``"src/" & Mode`` takes the user-selected mode to select the appropriate subdirectory.
-For more complex use-cases, we could use a tree of subdirectories or multiple scenario variables for each aspect that needs to be configurable.
+We declare the scenario variable ``Mode`` and use it in the ``Source_Dirs`` specification to add the path to the subdirectory containing the :file:`config.ads` file.
+The expression ``"src/" & Mode`` concatenates the user-specified mode to select the appropriate subdirectory.
+For more complex cases, we could use a tree of subdirectories or multiple scenario variables for each aspect that we need to configure.